Skip to main content

 CineBench R23: Increase in 17% CPU-Z: Increase in 16% 3DMark CPU: Growth of 15%

-Some slight improvements were also found in gaming performance, albeit with rather small FPS variations.
-In some scenarios, however, slight decreases in performance occurred, but it is possible to attribute these to the software not yet being perfectly optimized and to the specifications of the experimental chip used in the tests, with clock frequencies slightly lower than the future commercial product.
+Some slight improvements were also seen in gaming performance, albeit with rather limited FPS variations.
+In some scenarios, however, slight performance drops were observed, but these can be attributed to the software not yet fully optimized and the specifications of the experimental chip used in the tests, with slightly lower clock speeds than the future commercial product.

 Increase in E-Core and Operating Frequencies

-A notable feature of the new generation processor is the addition of four E-Core cores compared to its predecessor.
-These cores, while low power consumption, represent an increase of four threads overall, bringing the total from 24 to 28.
-Additionally, both P-Core and E-Core cores see an increase in maximum operating frequencies, with an increase of just 100 MHz (5.4 to 5.5 GHz for P-Core cores and 4.2 to 4.3 GHz for E-Core cores).
+A notable feature of the next-generation processor is the addition of four E-Core cores over its predecessor.
+These cores, while energy-efficient, represent an increase of four threads overall, bringing the total from 24 to 28.
+Additionally, both the P-Core and E-Core cores see an increase in maximum operating frequencies, with an increase of just 100 MHz (from 5.4 to 5.5 GHz for the P-Core cores and from 4.2 to 4.3 GHz for the E-Core cores).

 Overclocking Experiments and Results

 Additionally, the data source performed a rapid overclocking, pushing two of the P-Core cores up to 5.8 GHz, while the others were kept at a slightly lower frequency.
-The tests conducted on CPU-Z reported a score of 937 points in single-core and 15599.8 points in multi-thread, with maximum temperatures kept below 80°C. However, in the AIDA64 test, the chip temperature exceeded 90°C. There are no specific details available on the dissipation system used in this context.
+CPU-Z tests reported a single-core score of 937 points and a multi-threaded score of 15,599.8 points, with maximum temperatures kept below 80°C. However, in the AIDA64 test, the chip's temperature exceeded 90°C. Specific details on the cooling system used in this context are not available.

 Energy Consumption and Conclusions